Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsubsection{Convenience sampling}

 In convenience sampling, items are selected based on \textit{availability or expedience}.
 When we select people or artifacts to study arbitrarily, or based on them being nearby, available or otherwise easy to study, we adopt convenience sampling.
-Convenience sampling is controversial because it is very popular, especially in laboratory experiments, despite threatening generalizability \cite[cf.][]{arnett2008neglected,henrich2010weirdest}.
+Convenience sampling is controversial because it is very popular despite threatening generalizability \cite[cf.][]{arnett2008neglected,henrich2010weirdest}.
 The key advantages of convenience sampling are: (1) speed, (2) low cost and (3) no need for a sampling frame.
-These advantages make convenience sampling ideal for pilot studies and studying universal phenomena such as cognitive biases \citep{mohanani2018cognitive}.